vmware-automation/solutions/JBoss-7/DomainController/README.txt

     See jbossslavedetails.png for an example.

 - Add properties similar to what is shown in jbossslaveproperties.png

-  domain_init_script - The slave service script (downloadable content) host_slave - The JBoss 7 host.xml file for the slave configuration (downloadable content) self_ip - This is the ip address of this vm (bind this property to self:ip in the blueprint) master_ip - Bind this to the domain controllers ip in the blueprint, this is set in the JBOSS_HOME/system.properties to communicate with controller. zip_url - This is the url of the JBoss-as-7xx.zip file (downloadable content) JBOSS_MGMT_USER - the mgmt user free to chose JBOSS_MGMT_PWD - the mgmt password free to chose JBOSS_NAME_AND_VERSION - this is a legacy carry over and is basically the name of directory created from the zip global_conf - the standard darwin_global.conf (downloadable content) slave_name - This is a unique slave name in the cluster, it must be an entry in the domain controller's cluster_nodenames_and_passwords array slave_password - This is the password for this slave and is entered in the domain controller's cluster_nodenames_and_passwords array
+ -  cluster_group - this a place for storing extra utility methods (downloadable content)
+ -  slave_name - This is a unique slave name in the cluster, it must be an entry in the domain controller's cluster_nodenames_and_passwords array
+ -  slave_password - This is the password for this slave and is entered in the domain controller's cluster_nodenames_and_passwords array
+ -  JBOSS_MGMT_PWD - the mgmt password free to chose
+ -  JBOSS_NAME_AND_VERSION - this is a legacy carry over and is basically the name of directory created from the zip
+ -  global_conf - the standard darwin_global.conf (downloadable content)
+ -  self_ip - This is the ip address of this vm (bind this property to self:ip in the blueprint)
+ -  zip_url - This is the url of the JBoss-as-7xx.zip file (downloadable content)
+ -  JBOSS_MGMT_USER - the mgmt user free to chose
+ -  domain_init_script - The slave service script (downloadable content)
+ -  host_slave - The JBoss 7 host.xml file for the slave configuration (downloadable content)
+ -  master_ip - Bind this to the domain controllers ip in the blueprint, this is set in the JBOSS_HOME/system.properties to communicate with controller.

   The host-slave.xml, jboss-as-domain-slave.sh and darwin_global.conf are located in the Content directory.
   These need to be configured to be downloadable content in the properties